Jusblazm/pz-hackingskill/README.md

 Translations are done via ChatGPT and checked with Google Translate, unless otherwise noted.
 I do my best, but I'm sure there are some errors.
 If you would like to contribute please get in touch.

 ### Translation Credits
-A hearty thank you to everyone who contributed to translations for Hacking Skill.\
+A hearty thank you to everyone who contributed to translations for Hacking Skill.
+If a language is listed here it has been or is being translated by someone!\
 🇪🇸 Spanish: [Wondermama1](https://www.twitch.tv/wondermama1)

 ## Support